sarimabbas/vue-teatree/README.md

 - `Teatree` is the main component you will pass your data to (below).
 - `NodeType` contains the Typescript interface that defines each node type.
-- `NodeName` is a pre-built NodeName component you will pass into a slot.
+- `NodeName` is a pre-built component you will pass into a slot.
-- `NodeToggle` is a pre-built NodeToggle component you will pass into a slot.
+- `NodeToggle` is a pre-built component you will pass into a slot.

 `NodeName` and `NodeToggle` are provided as a convenience.
 Feel free to write your own.

-2. Prepare your data
+1. Prepare your data

 ```ts
 const data: NodeType[] = [